 Deemed Dental College Fees

 The fee structure for BDS in deemed dental colleges ranges from Rs.4 lakhs to Rs.8 lakhs per annum.
-In my experience, most of the deemed dental colleges are good and there are very few deemed BDS colleges which are worst.
+In my experience, most of the deemed dental colleges are good and there are very few deemed BDS colleges that are worst.

 BDS Course Syllabus